 The demos and tutorials created for the 2i provide a hands-on tools for demonstrating how robots perceive and interact in the real world, focusing on real-world autonomous mobile robotics, automation technologies and object/environment manipulation.

-The TurtleBot 2i offers the Pincher MK3 Robotic Arm as a fully supported standard option, allowing the robot to interact with small objects, buttons, and tools in the real world.
+The TurtleBot 2i offers the Pincher MK3 Robotic Arm as a fully supported standard, allowing the robot to interact with small objects, buttons, and tools in the real world.
 The Arbotix-M Robocontroller provides an interface for the Pincher Mk3 arm, which is implemented using MoveIt, an open source inverse kinematics solution, allowing users to control the arm using only high-level commands.

 TurtleBot 2i ROS Software/Demo Features